alexanderharm/node-carddav2phone/README.md

 ## Known issues

 There is a serious performance decrease with Snom phones rendering them more or less unusable with XCAP files having duplicate numbers.
-I filed a bug report with Snom.
 The script now ignores duplicate phone numbers and it will mail you a warning about the concerned entries if you configure the mail section.